An Education For Life

 A variety of Big Bands, Concert Bands, Orchestras and Choral groups are open to all students.
 Other more diverse music ensembles include Gypsy Strings, Irish Group and Latin Ensemble.
 The College also provides more advanced ensembles including auditioned String Quartets and choirs at both Middle and Senior School.

-The recent accompaniment of Kate Amos (St Leonard’s Old Collegian, Opera Australia Soprano) by our orchestra, featured below, is a wonderful example of the calibre of our musical performance program.
+The accompaniment of Kate Amos (St Leonard’s Old Collegian, Opera Australia Soprano) by our orchestra, featured below, is a wonderful example of the calibre of our musical performance program, as is the second video below which features our St Leonard’s Symphony Orchestra performing the Masquerade Waltz by Aram Khachaturian at the 2019 Speech Night at The Melbourne Town Hall.

 One of the most valuable aspects of the cocurricular performing arts program is the tradition of student leadership.
 House Music Captains have the prestigious task of organising, leading and conducting their House in the annual House Music competition, which is performed at the Plenary, Melbourne Exhibition Centre.
 Performing Arts leaders (drama, dance, band, strings and choir) work in collaboration with staff in the management and promotion of the variety of cocurricular ensembles, concerts and productions throughout the school year.